quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/09_Doping/Doping.md

 ![[diffusion doping.png|300]]

 In implantation, on the other hand, the substrate is bombarded with dopant atoms which penetrate in the material.
 This allows for a better control of the amount of dopant and of the size of the doped region.
-The main disadvantage, which will be explained [[#Annealing|later]], is that the dopant atom, hitting the surface, damage the crystalline structure of the substrate, which has to be "healed".
+The main disadvantage, which will be explained [[#Annealing and activation|later]], is that the dopant atoms, hitting the surface, damage the crystalline structure of the substrate, which has to be "healed".

 ![[implantation.png|300]]